 [Updating this as we go: Including Your Turn, a book I wrote and designed, now in its fifth printing…

 2018—TMS4 happens in January, and the altMBA continues.
 Also: Cat Hoke’s book, A Second Chance.
 Akimbo, my popular new podcast launched and is now in its second season.
 And then TMS5.
 And the Podcasting Fellowship.
-Recently hinted at: a new book out in November, plus one new workshop coming in September.
+And a new seminar on Bootstrapping was transformative for thousands of people.

 What an opportunity each of us now has to create a project worth making.